PhamHungdg96/extract_file_from_captured_traffic/README.md

 # extract_file_from_captured_traffic
-Project consult from <a href='https://github.com/deeso/scapy-tcp-extractor'>Adam</a>.
+Project get consult from <a href='https://github.com/deeso/scapy-tcp-extractor'>Adam</a>.

 @copyright by MTA